 Councillor Walter Benotto

-Meetings are held on the 4th Wednesday of the Month at the Town Hall in Council Chambers, commence at 7:00 pm and are open to the public.
+Meetings are held quarterly on the 4th Tuesday of the Month at the Town Hall in Council Chambers, commence at 7:00 pm and are open to the public.

 For more information regarding the Accessibility Award Progarm Please Click Here

 On June 7th 2010, the Accessibility Advisory Committee for the Town of Shelburne launched their Civic Accessibility Award Program.
 For more information regarding the award program please Click Here